icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 [1] The Motor & Motion Control kits can be driven directly from the USB port using the xTAG-2 debug adapter; however to evaluate the EtherCAT module contained in the kit an EtherCAT master is required.
 An open source Linux-based IgH EtherCAT Master is available from EtherLab.
 Windows developers must purchase a TwinCAT license from Beckhoff Automation GmbH, or a similar solution.

-For information on running the sotware modules, see the Software Quick Start Guide.
+For information on running the software modules, see the Software Quick Start Guide.

 .. _XMOS_Motor_Motion_Control_Kit_User_Guide_Hardware: